abagusetty/CMakeBuild/dox/SoYouWannaFindBLAS.md

 ---------------------------------------------------------------

-Given the statement of what the various find modules should do, let's discuss what the ones included in NWChemExBase actually do.
+Given the statement of what the various find modules should do, let's discuss what the ones included in CMakeBuild actually do.

 ### FindBLAS/FindLAPACK

 The first decision is whether we want to brand these modules with the `NWX_` prefix.
-One argument for this is that CMake includes default versions of these modules; however, the version we are writing will find a traditionally installed version and all codes using NWChemExBase will be capable of using that version without modification.
+One argument for this is that CMake includes default versions of these modules; however, the version we are writing will find a traditionally installed version and all codes using CMakeBuild will be capable of using that version without modification.
 The last point suggests that we're just writing a "better" version of the modules included with CMake and underlies our decision to forgo the `NWX_` prefix.
-This is facilitated by the fact that (within NWChemExBase) CMake will look for `FindBLAS.cmake`/`FindLAPACK.cmake` in our `cmake/find_external` directory (and find it) before looking for the one included with CMake itself.
-Hence CMake guarantees we are able to override the system version (again only within NWChemExBase, it is possible for dependencies to clear `CMAKE_MODULE_PATH` and go back to finding the system version).
+This is facilitated by the fact that (within CMakeBuild) CMake will look for `FindBLAS.cmake`/`FindLAPACK.cmake` in our `cmake/find_external` directory (and find it) before looking for the one included with CMake itself.
+Hence CMake guarantees we are able to override the system version (again only within CMakeBuild, it is possible for dependencies to clear `CMAKE_MODULE_PATH` and go back to finding the system version).

 Our version of the module is very simple at the moment.
 We'll look for a